emese-meder/Java-Christmas-Tasks/README.md

 Running a test again revailed that while the first 2 elements matched, the first one where it differed was element [2] (the 3rd one).
 While it should have returned "Fizz", the actual value returned was "FizzBuzz".

 This was fixed by the logical operator in the for loop in the Java class FizzBuzz method from || to &.
-This is an AND operator
+This is an AND operator that only returns true if both sides are true.

-&
+& was used instead of && because & evaluates both sides at the same time while && checks the second statement only if teh first is true.
+While in this situation this would deliver the same result, it makes more sense to treat the two conditions (divisible by 3 and 5) equally.

+After rerunning the test this time element [4] returned "Buz" instead if the expected "Buzz".
+This is a simple spelling mistake that was quickly fixed.

+All three tests have passed after this.